 What Are The Side Effects Of Mesotherapy?

 A study was done to demonstrate the late-onset effects of mesotherapy for alopecia.
-Three patients with androgenetic alopecia experienced hair loss after previously uneventful mesotherapy sessions for a year (4).
-The study concludes that mesotherapy for androgenetic alopecia may induce hair loss and scarring.
+Three patients with androgenetic alopecia experienced hair loss after previously uneventful mesotherapy sessions for a year.
+The study concludes that mesotherapy for androgenetic alopecia may induce hair loss and inflamed scar tissues (4).

 In another study, two patients developed patchy alopecia after undergoing mesotherapy for the treatment of androgenetic alopecia (5).